 This is another figure of speech for those out there, eager to describe their unstable mental states with colorful idiomatic expressions.
 “Ich glaub' ich spinne” literally means “I believe I am spinning”.

-The noun die Spinne also translates as spider in German.
-However the expression "Ich glaub ich spinne" refers not to the spinning of a spider’s web, but to the spinning of yarn - a common trade learnt by peasant women during the Middle Ages, who were also, around that time, often targeted as mad witches.
+The noun die Spinnespider also translates as spider in German.
+However the expression "Ich glaub ich spinne" refers not to the spinning of a spider’s web, but to the spinning of yarn - a common trade learned by peasant women during the Middle Ages, who were also, around that time, often targeted as mad witches.

 You would use this expression whenever something so dramatic or unexpected has happened, you simply can’t believe it and must be going mad.

 Even though the expression has nothing to do with spiders, you may find it helpful to use that as a mnemonic: Imagine the act of weaving a gigantic spider’s web and being driven mad by the repetitive, dizzying task.